 One of my favorite childhood traditions was opening my brand new yellow box of Crayolas on the first day of school!
 Do you remember that smell?!
 Nowadays I have a different Fall tradition – my annual Back-to-School Special!

-Whatever your health modality, a Back-to-School Special can customize your Fall marketing to target school-related personnel and events!
-It’s a great way to support the health of these valuable members of the community who are crucial to our children’s futures!
+A Back-to-School Special targets school personnel and events.
+It’s a great way to support the health of these valuable community members who shape our children’s futures!
 It’s actually a huge target market that you can tap into – every town has schools!

-As you may know by now, I’m a big fan of “systems.”
-Here’s a system to create your Back-to-School Special:
+Here’s a step-by-step system to create your Back-to-School Special:

-- First of all, make time for marketing!
+– First of all, make room for marketing!
 Get out your calendar and schedule a few hours of specific Back-to-School marketing each week for the rest of the summer.
-Start now – go get that calendar and book a few appointments with yourself – for marketing your business!
+Do it now – book a few appointments with yourself for marketing your business!

 – Design and print your marketing materials – brochures, business cards, rack cards, flyers and voucher coupons.
 Make sure your wording focuses on the client’s challenge and the results and benefits people can expect from working with you.